Debug Tool Window

 Elements: appears if you are using Chrome browser for debugging.

-console.logwas called, and use other console features provided by the Chrome Debugging Protocol.
+console.logwas called.
 Learn more from Using interactive Debugger Console.

 Each area has a context menu that allows you to configure its behavior and navigate between tabs.